bekencorp/armino/docs/bk7256/en/examples/video/camera/bk_video_transfer.rst

 	camera_type: reference ``media_camera_type_t``
 		- "dvp_jpg" means: use dvp camera, and the output is JPEG data;
 		- "dvp_h264" means: use a dvp camera, and the output is H264 data, the current BK7256 series chip does not support
-		- "uvc_jpg" means: use uvc camera, and the output is JPEG data;
-		- "uvc_h264" means: use uvc camera, and the output is H264 data;
-		- "dvp_jpg" means: use dvp camera, and the output is JPEG data;
-		- "dvp_h264" means: use a dvp camera, and the output is H264 data, the current BK7256 series chip does not support
-		- "uvc_jpg" means: use uvc camera, and the output is JPEG data;
-		- "uvc_h264" means: use uvc camera, and the output is H264 data;

 	ppi:resolution，sensor output ppi，reference: ``media_ppi_t``.